Rate-Induced Tipping to Metastable Zombie Fires: The Nonautonomous Soil-Carbon Model

 \subsection{The Autonomous Frozen System and the Moving Equilibrium}

-To gain insight into the tipping mechanisms in the nonautonomous system~\eqref{eq: SmallParam}--\eqref{eq: SmallParam2}, or equivalently system~\eqref{eq: Intro Model}--\eqref{eq: Intro Model2}, we set $r=0$ and consider the resulting autonomous {\em frozen system} for different but fixed-in-time values of the atmospheric temperature $T_a$.
+To gain insight into the tipping mechanisms in the nonautonomous system~\eqref{eq: SmallParam}--\eqref{eq: SmallParam2}, or equivalently system~\eqref{eq: Intro Model}--\eqref{eq: Intro Model2}, we set $r=0$ and consider properties of the resulting autonomous {\em frozen system} with fixed-in-time $T_a$.
 The frozen system has just one equilibrium

 which is the ``base state" described in the introduction.
-Although the position of $e(T_a)$ in the phase plane $(T,C)$ changes with $T_a$, the equilibrium remains linearly stable and globally attractive\footnote{Meaning that $e(T_a)$ attracts all initial conditions.} within the realistic range of the soil parameters and $T_a$ used in our study.
+The position of $e(T_a)$ in the phase plane $(T,C)$ changes with $T_a$, but the equilibrium remains linearly stable and globally attractive (attracts all initial conditions) within the realistic range of $T_a$ used in our study.
 Thus, we can exclude the possibility of B-tipping from $e(T_a)$~\cite{ashwin2012}.
+Next, we consider the stable equilibrium of the frozen system parameterised by time $t$ for a given input $T_a=T_a(rt)$, which we denote